Microcosmic Orbit Breathing

 Microcosmic Orbit Flow:

-Exhalation: Allow the energy to flow downwards along the Conception vessel, from the mouth down the front of the body, returning to the dantian.
+Exhalation: Allow the energy to flow downwards along the Conception vessel, from the mouth down the front of the body, returning to the dantian, in the lower abdomen and pelvis.
+Continue using the hands to trace the path down the front mid-line to help reinforce the flow.

-Full Circle: This creates a continuous loop of energy, preventing depletion of the body's natural essences and transforming jing into qi (vitality).
+Full Circle: This creates a continuous loop of energy, preventing depletion of the body's natural essences and transforming jing (essence) into qi (vitality), then returning energy back into storage to be grounded and calm.

 Key Points and Gates: